typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-type-imports.md

 TypeScript allows specifying a `type` keyword on imports to indicate that the export exists only in the type system, not at runtime.
 This allows transpilers to drop imports without knowing the types of the dependencies.

+> See [Blog > Consistent Type Exports and Imports: Why and How](/blog/consistent-type-imports-and-exports-why-and-how) for more details.

 ## Options

 ### `prefer`